-- Associate Member of the International Law Association's International Committee on 'Baselines under the International Law of the Sea', Norwegian branch representative (2012-present).
+- Associate Member of the International Law Association's International Committee on 'Baselines under the International Law of the Sea', Norwegian branch representative (2012-2018).

-- Guest Researcher, Faculty of Law, Department of Public and International Law, University of Oslo (February-May 2011).
+- Guest Researcher, Faculty of Law, Department of Public and International Law, University of Oslo (2011).

-- Research Assistant, Research Fellow and Senior Research Fellow, The Fridtjof Nansen Institute.
+- Research Assistant, Research Fellow, Senior Research Fellow and Research Professor, Fridtjof Nansen Institute (since 2004).

 PEER-REVIEWED ARTICLES AND CHAPTERS